 Choose a Location

 With the type of space you want to build in mind, it’s time to look around your home for the best place to build or convert.
 Permits permitting, you can transform your garage or porch area to an enclosed dwelling.
 If you’re looking to create a new addition to your house, look for an area along the first floor next to a room you underutilized and can use a space near an existing bathroom.
-If you convert existing rooms, you can combine two rooms to make a suite: think formal dining and living areas you use only for guests, etc. Now they can house more permanent guests.

 You may want to consider keeping your addition on its own separate power, heat and A/C source.
 It will help in the future should you decide to charge an occupant rent, but more importantly, you can shut the unit down when it’s not being lived in.